 “The demographic of Facebook users shows that they’re much older than Instagram’s.
 Because of that, I’m able to reach more qualified traffic that might, in turn, buy my product.
 Going by logic, it’s evident that adults make more money than teenagers and require services for their businesses.
 Having an active business Facebook profile lets me approach more people and, perhaps, convince them to visit my website.”

-Patrick Garde of ExaWeb Corporation is of the same opinion and shares, “For our company, Facebook has been more effective when it comes to organic brand-building as compared to Instagram.
+Patrick Garde of ExaWeb Corporation and the Facebook ad experts we polled in this study on Facebook ads also share the same opinion.
+As Garde said “For our company, Facebook has been more effective when it comes to organic brand-building as compared to Instagram.

 One factor has been due to market share as 92.73% of social media users in the Philippines use Facebook vs. Instagram’s 0.63% market share.
 We can reach more people on Facebook, hence, we are able to receive more engagements on the platform.”